Photography terms

 Body

-This is the element that, with a lens, forms your camera.
-You can either buy a body alone, i.e. without a lens, or in kit, sold with a lens.
-A body alone, you guessed it, does not allow you to take pictures.
+This is the part that, together with a lens, forms your camera.
+You can buy a body alone, meaning without a lens, or as a kit sold with a lens.
+A body alone, as you might guess, does not let you take photos without a lens.

 Bokeh